ISSUIUC/ISS-Git/README.md

 ---

 ## ISS Git Pros:
-- Mihir Shevade
+- Aaron Adaya

-shoutout spaceshot avionics for helping me learn git
+Thank u thomas for teaching us how to use git :P - Aaron